An Analysis of the Impact of Gold Open Access Publications in Computer Science: The Data

 \section{The Data}

 The dataset used in this study was generated using DBLP and Semantic Scholar (April-May, 2024).
-An initial set of papers was collected from DBLP by extracting all the journal articles listed, resulting in a collection of 1,896,440 unique articles.
+An core set of papers was collected from DBLP by extracting all the journal articles listed, resulting in a collection of 1,896,440 unique articles.
+Thus DBLP defines the set of journal articles covered.

 These articles were used to download corresponding Semantic Scholar records to obtain their citations\footnote{Due to the nature of the Semantic Scholar API we are limited to a maximum of 1,000 citations per paper.}.
 The Semantic Scholar records for each citation were also downloaded, resulting in 11,723,390 seed and citing articles.
 For this study, we focus on the 1,389,339 articles published from 2000 up to 2023; we refer to this as the \emph{seed set}